remnrem/luna-doc/docs/ref/ms.md

 _Note that this function does not require or accept an EDF or sample list._

+<h3>Methods</h3>

+For each prototype in the test solution and each prototype in the template, the polarity-invariant spatial correlation is computed (1 − GMD²/2, where GMD = min(‖_m₁ − m₂_‖, ‖_m₁ + m₂_‖) / √_C_), yielding a _K_ × _M_ correlation matrix (_K_ ≤ _M_).
+All _M_! orderings of the template prototypes are enumerated; for each ordering, the first _K_ entries define a candidate assignment of test prototypes to template prototypes, and the objective Σ_k_ (1 − _r_k_)^_p_ / _K_ is computed (default _p_ = 2).
+The assignment minimizing this objective is retained as the optimal labelling.
+If a spatial-correlation threshold `th` is specified, any test prototype whose spatial correlation with its assigned template prototype falls below `th` receives the label `?` rather than the template label.
+For visualization purposes, the polarity of each test prototype map is also set to match its assigned template prototype (i.e. the map is multiplied by −1 if the anti-phase correlation is smaller than the in-phase correlation), though this does not affect the underlying spatial correlation values.

 <h3>Parameters</h3>

 | Option | Example | Description |